deeplearning4j/deeplearning4j/gettingstarted.md

 ###<a name="source">Working With Source</a>

 For a deeper dive, check out our [Github repo](https://github.com/SkymindIO/deeplearning4j/).
 If you want to develop for Deeplearning4j, install Github for [Mac](https://mac.github.com/) or [Windows](https://windows.github.com/).

-Then git clone the repository and run this command for Maven:
+Then git clone the repository, and run this command for Maven:

       mvn clean install -DskipTests -Dmaven.javadoc.skip=true